-TIBC® Spotfire® Version: TIBCO® Spotfire® Analyst 11.4.0 LTS

-Newer version available View details

-You are running version 11.4 of the Spotfire cli 11.4 is also available.
-You must install this ver server.
-If you do not install now, Spotfire will st sion to continue to use the
+TIBC® Spotfire® Version: TIBCO® Spotfire® Analyst 11.4.0 LTS Newer version available View details You are running version 11.4 of the Spotfire clien 11.4 is also available.
+You must install this versi server.
+If you do not install now, Spotfire will start What would you like to do? on to continue to use the Help now Work offline ζġ,

-What would you like to do?

-Work offline .Q.

-Help Insta